skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 You can run a simulation with `run_turtlebot_simulation.m`.
 We'll briefly walk through the code here.
 More details on the simulator framework will be in the tutorial extras section.

-We have wrapped up the trajectory optimization procedure above in a `planner` class:
+We have wrapped up the trajectory optimization procedure above in a `planner` class that inherits the generic RTD planner class as follows:

 ```matlab
 turtlebot_RTD_planner_static_subclass < generic_RTD_planner
 ```

 There's a lot going on in this class, but the gist is that its `replan` method gets called at every planning iteration to attempt trajectory optimization.
 Let's set up a simulation to see this working.
 First, the setup: